 You might think what exactly are open relationships?
 In an open relationship, two people are open to each other that they would be in relationships with others and they would keep each other informed about the relationships they get into.
 But their own relationship will be always constant and secure, strengthened by love and respect.

 It’s very difficult to establish a percentage of how many open relationships work because we don’t have enough data.
 A whole lot of couples in true open relationships don’t come forward to talk about their equation because of societal stigma.
+But some research and surveys conducted in the US and Canada show that about 4 per cent of the total 2000 couples surveyed are in open relationships or consensual non-monogamy (CNM) as it is also called.

 Are open relationships healthy?